Browser Storage Component

 Adding a Browser Storage Component

 First, you'll configure a survey application for use offline.
-This survey has fields for surveyor name, date surveyed, and other various criteria.
-This front-end module lets you input values that a Browser Storage unit writes to the browser cache.
-To save you time, this module is prebuilt here: https://training.unqork.io/#/form/5ffddf6ae336b802494437c8/edit.
+This survey has fields for a surveyor's name, the date surveyed, and other various criteria.
+This front-end module lets you input values that a Browser Storage component writes to the browser cache.

 Configure the Initializer Component

-1. Drag and drop an Initializer component onto your canvas.
+1. In the Module Builder, drag and drop an Initializer component onto your canvas.

-2. In the Property ID and Canvas Label Text fields, enter initGetOfflineSubmissions.
+2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. and Canvas Label Text fields, enter initGetOfflineSubmissions.

 Property ID Type Value